som-shahlab/aplusml/docs/source/usage/quick.rst

    pip install aplusml

 2\.
-Create your YAML configuration file and patient properties CSV file following the specifications in :doc:`config`.
+Create your workflow YAML file and patient properties CSV file following the specifications in :doc:`config`.

 3\.
-Create a simulation object by loading your YAML configuration file and patient properties CSV file.
+Create a simulation object by loading your workflow YAML file and patient properties CSV file.

 .. code-block:: python